darrenlooby/autodidax/README.md

 ## General Idea

-If you’re development and staging process works on a single machine – you’re missing a huge part of the development picture.
+If your development and staging process works on a single machine – you’re missing a huge part of the development picture.
 Building tools and projects that use multiple threads, on multiple machines, with multiple channels of communication… brings learning much closer to real world.
 ## Like?

 * Load Balancer